 If a relatively small number of people dominate the conversation, then why does it seem like the things happening on Twitter matter?
 All of the most influential people are on Twitter, and they are active there.
 This includes a lot of celebrities, professional athletes, politicians, and members of national newsrooms.
 It gets reported because people naturally care about the things that are most relevant to them.
 This is why a news story about a local fire in New York gets more coverage, on Twitter and traditional outlets, than thousands of miles of roads being flooded in Nebraska.
 Or why weeks of conversation was devoted to the college admission bribery scandal, while only a few articles discussed the California governor’s decision to suspend executions.
 You’re more likely to care about a fire in New York, or college admissions if you’re an educated journalist that lives in New York.
 This doesn’t make them bad journalists, just human beings susceptible to the same biases as the rest of us.
 Just keep the natural biases of Twitter in mind when you see what’s trending.

 If your brand is aiming to talk to wealthy, educated people in an informal and relatively inexpensive way, then your brand may benefit from being on Twitter.
 Even if your target audience does not align with Twitter’s skewed population, that doesn’t mean Twitter can’t be of value.
-However, whatever audience you are perusing, be sure to keep the Twitter user numbers in mind.
+However, whatever audience you are perusing, be sure to have a digital marketing team that keeps Twitter user numbers in mind.
 There are a lot of people on the platform who don’t fit the average Twitter demographics who your brand may want to reach.
 There are also a lot of people that fit the demographics of a Twitter user who aren’t on Twitter.